SiobhanP1/bootstrap-resume-mini-project/README.md

 The website is targeted at potential employers and recruiters, as well as fellow developers who would like to collaborate on a project.

+### Project Status

+This project is as yet incomplete.
+Some bugs remain and there is still information that is missing in places on the site and in this README document.

 ## User Stories

 * As a recruiter or employer, I want to know what makes this individual special so I can decide whether they are a good fit for my company.